veracruz-project/veracruz-examples/i-poc/README.md

 * Remove CCFaaS instances if the corresponding Veracruz instance dies
 * Allow installation within a defined namespace
 * Convert YAML files to helm charts
+* Remote program repositories so a function can be instantiated by asking a remote repository to  downlowd specified programs at the instance
+  * API to communicate with remote rpositories, key management.TBD